OfficeDev/office-ui-fabric-core/src/components/Breadcrumb/Breadcrumb.md

         <script src="jquery.fabric.min.js"></script>
     </head>
     ```
-2. Add the following HTML to your page:
+2. Copy the HTML from the sample above into your page.
+For example:
     ```
     <div class="ms-Breadcrumb">
         <div class="ms-Breadcrumb-overflow">